yiming-kang/rnaseq_pipe/README.md

 # crypto_pipe.dev

 ### Usage
-1. Stage 1: Align reads to reference genome and quantify gene expression levels.
+1. Align reads to reference genome and quantify gene expression levels.

 This builds the SLURM job script from sample metadata.
 Each job requires 8 CPUs and 24GB of memory.
 It allows 32 jobs at maximum running in parallel, depending on the available resources (e.g. CPUs and memories).